-The Pelletron charging chain used in NEC accelerators was developed in the mid 1960s as an improvement over the older Van de Graaff charging belts.
-These belts suffered from a number of operational difficulties including terminal voltage instability and susceptibility to spark damage.
-They also generated belt dust, which necessitated frequent cleaning inside the accelerator tank.
-The chain rapidly proved to be more durable than the old belts, while producing a greater terminal stability than had been possible before.
-It eliminated the belt dust problem as well.
+The Pelletron charging chain used in NEC accelerators was developed in the mid 1960s as an improvement over older Van de Graaff charging belts.
+These belts suffered from a number of operational difficulties, including terminal voltage instability and susceptibility to spark damage.
+The rubber belts also generated dust, which necessitated frequent system shutdowns for cleaning inside the accelerator tank.
+The Pelletron chain rapidly proved to be more durable than the old belts, producing a greater terminal stability than previously possible, and eliminating the belt dust problem.
 The chain does not limit ultimate terminal potential, and it is in use in electrostatic accelerators up to and above 25 MV.

-In addition to being far superior to the belt-driven Van de Graaff, Pelletron charging systems also offer significant advantages over solid-state charging systems.
-These systems have fragile electronics in the high-voltage column that are prone to problems that are both difficult to diagnose and expensive to repair.
-Because they are susceptible to spark damage, solid-state systems require a long time to condition up to rated voltage.
+In addition to the belt-driven Van de Graaff, Pelletron charging systems also offer significant advantages over solid-state charging systems.
+These systems depend on fragile electronics in the high-voltage column, prone to problems that are both difficult to diagnose and expensive to repair.
+Because they are susceptible to spark damage, solid-state systems also require a long period to condition up to rated voltage.

 Depending on the particular design options, the system delivers charging currents of 100 – 200 µA or more per chain to the high voltage terminal.
 The drive pulleys, typically 30 cm to 60 cm in diameter, and motors are supported on movable platforms that are counterweighted, automatically providing proper chain tension.

-There are well over 250 Pelletron charging systems in use in 24 countries as part of electrostatic ion beam accelerator systems.
-Approximately 30 of those charging systems are replacement charging systems for belt-based charging systems in HVEC Models ESTU, MP, FN, and EN.
+Over 250 Pelletron charging systems are currently in use in dozens of countries around the world as part of electrostatic ion beam accelerators.
+The vast majority of these are complete NEC accelerator systems, designed for a wide range of applications including accelerator mass spectrometry (AMS) and ion beam analysis (IBA).
+However, Pelletron charging systems are also available as upgrades to the belt-driven Van de Graaff charging systems in a number of HVEC accelerator models, including ESTU, MP, FN, and EN.
 Please contact NEC if you are interested in replacing a belt-based system with a Pelletron charging system.